 Without a clear boundary, the child enters puberty, changes the appearance due to the development of secondary sexual functions.
 All tissues and organs, including the sex glands, achieve full maturity and begin to function in a way that will last until the beginning of old age.

 At the psychological horizon of the child, a whole range of new interests and life needs appear.
 They become interested in a certain profession, for sports activities, for the opposite sex, the child is now discovering nature, music, art.

 When a biological maturation is completed, the child is not yet fully independent and socially rewarded.

 In those years, many young people are still not psychologically or economically able to take on all responsibilities as an independent member of the community, so they do not have all their rights.
 This especially goes to the youngsters growing in urban areas.

 Adolescence stage is the last of the seven stages of child development but It will take a few more years before this youth to qualify for some profession, to start earning income, to become independent without material help from the family or society, and to mature for marriage and parenthood.

 In the rural environment, in a less industrialized environment, especially in the countryside, young people become independent earlier, they are beginning to earn money, and even earlier get married.

-While achieve a life maturity that will enable them to be in the fullest sense of an adult, which means independent, self-sufficient and socially beneficial persons.
+While achieving a life maturity that will enable them to be in the fullest sense of an adult, which means independent, self-sufficient, and socially beneficial persons.